nopewallet/nopewallet/README.md

 - Send/receive coins and tokens.
 - (Optional) Connect your own data source for market prices and charts.
 - Backup encrypted vault locally for safekeeping.

 ---

+## Purpose
+**Why we built Nopewallet?** Lack of Easy to Integrate Nextjs Multi-chain Wallet We are working on [Paynope](https://paynope.com/), a crypto payment gateway, and found it challenging to find a simple, secure, and open-source web wallet that we could easily integrate into our platform.
+Most existing wallets were either too complex, had backend dependencies, or lacked transparency.
+This motivated us to create Nopewallet, a wallet that meets our needs and can be used by others as well.
+We have open-sourced the project to contribute to the community and promote secure, user-controlled asset management.

+---